 Oh hello there friend!
 I hope you’re having a wonderful week.
 I’m having an epic cookout with a friend tonight (we’re testing out a macadamia nut crusted halibut) and checking out the new vegetarian restaurant that’s opening up down the block, so it should be pretty great!

 The rest of the weekend will likely be filled with yoga and working on my cooking class handouts and schedule.
 I had a pretty nomadic February and April/May are also going to have quite a bit of traveling about, so this month I’m feeling a pretty big urge to balance it out by staying low key and working away at creating a totally awesome content to share with you!

-Yesterday I was working on some content for a Nutritional Reset Program I’ll be launching in the next few weeks at my makeshift stand up desk and I started to feel a little stiff and achy.
+Yesterday I was working on some content for my Love Your Healthy Self Nutrition Program at my makeshift stand up desk and I started to feel a little stiff and achy.
 I remembered an interview I had recently listened to on the benefits of raw cacao for modulating stress and alleviating tension in the body and decided to whip up my very own hot chocolate.

-In keeping with that spirit, I decided to pump up my hot chocolate by making it even more awesome with ingredients such as maca and Ashwagandha root.
-Lets take a look at the benefits below.
+In keeping with that spirit, I decided to pump up my hot chocolate by making it even more awesome with ingredients such as maca, Ashwagandha root, and turmeric.
+Let’s take a look at the benefits below.

 If you’ve been around the Nourished block before you may remember this sweet little Peruvian root vegetable.
 Maca is known for its adaptogenic (meaning it helps the body adapt to physical and emotional stressors and remain in balance) effect on the on the body.